apigeek/architect/README.md

 In this way, your BDD features are neatly abstracted from your runtime configuration.

-You can change the name of the file using --config <other-config.json>

-To specify a custom configuration for your features, type:
+To specify a runtime configuration for your features, type:

 	$ apigeek --config ./my-context.json